 Without this crucial information, revenue reimbursement may be denied through the contracted insurance payers.

-A recent AMA Physician Survey4 found that 92% of patients experience a care delay due to requirements for PA.
+A recent AMA Physician Survey42017 AMA Prior Authorization Physician Survey.
+American Medical Association.
+2018. https://www.ama-assn.org/sites/ama-assn.org/files/corp/media-browser/public/arc/prior-auth-2017.pdf.
+Accessed on December 12, 2019. found that 92% of patients experience a care delay due to requirements for PA.
 And equally troubling, a significant number of patients abandon care altogether, negatively affecting clinical outcomes.

-As stated above, further complicating the PA process is that according to the 2019 CAQH Index on Electronic Business Transactions and Cost Savings, only 13% of providers are using a fully automated electronic process5.
-This means that an average of 15 hours per provider of staff time per week is used to manually process the required PAs, which is probably significantly more in a surgery-rich specialty like orthopedics6.
+As stated above, further complicating the PA process is the fact that according to the 2020 CAQH Index, only 21% of providers are using a fully automated electronic process5ibid.
+CAQH..
+This means that an average of 15 hours per provider of staff time per week are used to manually process the required PAs and it probably is significantly more in a surgery-rich specialty like orthopedics6ibid.
+AMA..

 This allows the patient to digest the amount, ask questions, research their insurance plan, and become an active participant in the process.
 It also encourages staff to identify potential concerns and to offer arrangements that reinforce an obligation, such as 50% now-50% at the time of service or third-party financial plans.